SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h4>Lexical & dynamic</h4>

+Static scope is another name for lexical scope.
+Lexical scope is where scope is determined by where in the source code (a reference to) a name binding is.
+Lexical/static scope is contrasted with dynamic scope Dynamic scope is where scope is determined by where on the stack something is.
 Pretty much all programming languages today use lexcial scope.
 Bash is the example, using dynamic scope.

+<h4>local scope</h4>

+for something to have x-scope is to only have the name binding be valid within x.

 <h4>Shadowing</h4>